mbusby/GetRandomAlignmentsByRead/README.txt

 Authors: Michele Busby (code and specification)

 What does it do?
-Process a bam file to get all of the alignments for a random set of reads.
+Process a bam file to get all of the alignments for a random set of reads at the read level, not alignment.

 What would I want to do that?
+There are many ways to randomly downsample a bam.
+Use this one if:
+-You need to set the number of reads beforehand (it won't be exact - it will be some slop, like around a poisson distribution)
+-You have multiply mapped reads in your sample
 The random downsampling in Picard gives you a random set of *alignments*.
 Reads that map to multiple places may or may not have all of their alignments sampled, and will be surely overrepresented in the final sampling.
 This gets a set of random set by reads, regardless of their alignment.
-If in doubt you probably want this one, not the Picard one.
+If in doubt you probably want this one,not the Picard one.

+Don't use this one if:
+You have huge bam files and nothing is multiply mapped.
+In that case, you could fill up your memory and it will crash.
+In that case, use samtools or picard or whatever you like.

 How does it work?
 Type: